19 and a half years, they still don't trust me to execute the programming format.

 That's what campaigns are all about.

-Uh and I I like I like all of these people.
+And I like all of these people.

 Thank you, ladies and gentlemen, and welcome back.

-And again, let me with lots of love and compassion, remind you of this.
+And again, let me, with lots of love and compassion, remind you of this.

 They're on their own.